puppetlabs/puppetlabs-puppet_operations_appliance/README.md

 Customers currently must deliver large volumes of data to support and resolution time is hindered by transfer logistics and privacy concerns.
 This same data must then be processed by internal support engineers leading to artificially decreased capacity of the support team.

 The RSAN platform is designed to be a contained infrastructure endpoint in the customer Puppet Enterprise environment, collating data and access, useful in incident resolution for the target customer deployment.
-The node will allow for read-only access to Puppet Entperise Component Data and configiration, and limit other access through Puppet Enterprise’s built-in Role Based Access Control(RBAC).
+The node will allow for read-only access to Puppet Enterprise Component Data and configuration, and limit other access through Puppet Enterprise’s built-in Role Based Access Control(RBAC).
-The Node has the functionality to make session-based outward connections towards the Puppet Support Network, controllable by the customer user in duration.

 ## Setup

 ### What rsan affects

-RSAN will Export NFS mounts of key directories from each infastruture node, while also setting up requirements for gathering of metrics and Database access for the RSAN node.
+RSAN will Export NFS mounts of key directories from each infrastructure node, while also setting up requirements for gathering of metrics and Database access for the RSAN node.
 Software required for the proper functioning of the RSAN will be deployed on the target agent node.